COVID-19: WHAT THIS MEANS FOR BROAD OAK MOTOR GROUP.

 Will my warranty be invalidated if my latest scheduled service has been delayed?

-Please visit the brand website (see above links) for more information about your warranty and servicing.
+Please visit the brand website or contact us for more information about your warranty.

 My vehicle needs a Service.
 What do I do?